Finax Blog

 Information which helps you to invest properly.

 How does it function?
 What algorithms does it use?
-Set up your account correctly to avoid inconveniences in the future.
+Set up your Finax account correctly to avoid future inconveniences.

 Juraj Hrbatý | Our process | 8.
 October 2019

-The first robo-advisors were established in the USA in 2008.
-Their job is to help small investors and financial agents to choose the most suitable portfolio composition.
-The majority of robo-advisors recommends passive investing with rebalancing (automized adjustments of portfolio composition).
+The first robo-advisors were established in the USA back in 2008.
+Their job is to help small investors and financial agents choose the most suitable portfolio composition.
+Most robo-advisors recommend passive investing with rebalancing (automated adjustments of portfolio composition).

-Labour costs are accountable for the high prices of services.
-By eliminating these costs, robo-advisors significantly reduce the price of investment services and consequently increase the customers’ net profits.
+The cost of professional labor is usually responsible for high prices of investment services.
+By eliminating these costs, robo-advisors significantly reduce investment fees, increasing the customers’ net profits.

 We will help you get started and learn more about Finax.

-Moreover, financial agents help clients understand and manage their personal finance.
-Financial agents also provide long-term assistance with the clients’ finance for a constant fee.
+Moreover, financial agents help clients understand and manage their personal finance in exchange for a fixed fee.

-Providing information online and automized processes allow us to offer our services significantly cheaper.
+Providing information online and automating processes allows us to offer our services at a significantly lower price.
 We have also published FAQ on our website with the aim of decreasing the workload of our employees, which results in lower fees for our customers.

 However, if you have any questions, feel free to call us or write us an email.
-You can also meet us in person during Finax Mondays or ask your questions during our live webinars.
+You can also utilize our live webinars to ask questions or make suggestions.

-First and the most important prerequisite for choosing the most suitable portfolio for you are true answers to the questions that we ask during the investment setup phase.
-The answers influence the risk profile of your investment; therefore, it is very important to answer them according to your current life situation and plans.
+First and the most important prerequisite for choosing the ideal portfolio for you are true answers to the questions asked in our questionnaire during the investment setup phase.
+The answers influence the risk profile of your investment; therefore, it is very important to answer them according to your current plans and life situation.

-The questionnaire is our only source of information for a correct setup of your investment, which should take tens of years.
+The questionnaire is our only source of information for a correct setup of your investment, which should often last for decades.

-Answers that do not correspond with reality can lead to a not optimally set risk of your investment.
-In case of a market crash, wrongly set risk of your investment can lead to you not withstanding the pressure and closing your position.
+Answers that do not match reality can lead to a sub-optimal setup of your investment's risk.
+In the case of a market crash, a wrongly set risk profile of your investment can leave you unable to withstand the pressure, making you close your position.

-Closing a position during a market drop is one of the biggest mistakes that investors make.
-The ground stone of a successful investment is the abidance of the initially set investment horizon, which is an important variable for choosing the most suitable portfolio for you.
+Closing a position during a market crash is one of the biggest mistakes investors make.
+To invest successfully, it is paramount to stick to the investment horizon you set at the start.
+This time period is an important variable for choosing the most suitable portfolio for you.

-The other way around, false answers can also lead to a too conservative portfolio that will deprive you of higher profits.
+Additionally, false answers can also lead to a portfolio that is too conservative and will deprive you of higher profits.

-Algorithms individually asses your ability and willingness to undertake risks based on the investment horizon, your financial situation, experience and your attitude towards risk.
-For example, the longer is your investment horizon, the higher is the chance that your investment will result into profit and greater returns even with a riskier portfolio.
+Algorithms individually asses your ability and willingness to undertake risks based on the investment horizon, your financial situation, experience, and attitude towards risk.
+For example, the longer your investment horizon, the higher the chance that your investment will result in profit even with a riskier portfolio.
+Hence, you can afford to bear more risk, getting rewarded by higher returns that our riskier portfolios earn over longer periods.

-The one and a half year that Finax operates has proven that our algorithms are set correctly.
+Each year of Finax's existence has proven that our algorithms are set correctly.
 We have made no changes to the algorithms since they were launched.

 1) What if my situation changes?

-Finax thought about everything.
-If your situation changes (e.g. birth of a child or a change in your life plans) or you want to modify your original responses, you can change your answers in the setting section after signing into your account.
+At Finax, we have thought about everything.
+If your situation changes (e.g. birth of a child or a change in your life plans) or you just want to modify your original answers, you can always change them in the settings section after signing into your account.
 You can also adjust your investment strategy in the Advisory section.
-We elaborated on this topic in a previous blog.
-In any case, we will remind you to reconsider your investment profile once a year, as we are obliged by the law.
+In any case, we will remind you to reconsider your investment profile every year, as we are obliged to do so by the law.

 2) If you are married

-Your answers should reflect on the financial situation of your family.
-For instance, if the mortgage on your house is just on your wife’s name, that does not mean it has no effect on your financial situation.
+Your answers should reflect the financial situation of your family.
+For instance, if the mortgage on your house is solely in your wife’s name, that does not mean it has no effect on your financial situation.
 Married couples have joint liability over financial obligations and joint ownership of money and assets acquired after marriage.
 You should keep this in mind when making investment decisions.

-3) How does investment horizon influence your investment strategy?
+3) How does the investment horizon influence your optimal strategy?

-The basic rule of investment is that longer investment horizon results in higher chance of profit and higher returns.
-If you are willing to invest your money for a long period of time, the system may recommend more dynamic portfolio.
+The basic rule of investing is that longer investment horizons result in a higher chance of profit and higher returns.
+If you are willing to invest your money for a long period of time, the system may recommend a more dynamic portfolio.
 It also works the other way around.
 In case you are planning a shorter investment horizon, your investment will be more conservative.

 Aká je šanca, že zarobíte s portfóliami finax na rôznych horizontoch a koľko?